Fasting In Indian Tradition: Why Do We Really Do It?

 Thus, Upvaas/Fasting Means Staying Near The Lord

-But again, how is mental proximity with the Lord related to not eating food?
+But again, how is mental proximity to the Lord related to not eating food?
 We all consume breakfast, lunch, and dinner daily without fail.
 Does this mean we are not near to the Lord?

 A lot of our time and energy is spent in and around food items, preparing, cooking, eating, and digesting food.